ibm-cloud-docs/sell/software-faq.md

 {: faq}

 Yes, you can add team members to help onboard software.
 You need to assign them specific levels of access.
 For more information, see [Inviting users to an account](/docs/account?topic=account-iamuserinv) and [Set up access for your team](/docs/sell?topic=sell-sw-getting-started#sw-team-access).

+_Question to ask team: Is there a limit to how many members you can invite?_

 ## Can I remove a team member's access to my account?
 {: #remove-team}